 If you drive a car to commute, try adding a half hour of night-time stroll in your neighborhood after dinner.
 When you’re about to shop for some groceries, give your car a rest and take a bike instead.
 Do it consistently and eventually your calories will be burned seamlessly over time.

 3. Koreans Avoid Junk Food

 Koreans consume junk-food or highly processed-food on a rare occasion and they eat them in moderation.
 Korean diet recommends minimizing the intake of processed-food as they usually contain chemical ingredients, added sugar, excess salt, and trans-fat.
-These ingredients are tested to be highly addicting and tasty however they also have been linked to obesity, cancer, and diabetes as downside effects.
+These ingredients are tested to be highly addicting and tasty however they also have been linked to obesity, diabetes and cancer as downside effects.